tensorflow/docs/site/en/api_docs/api_docs/python/tf/contrib/layers/optimize_loss.md

              `None` to use all trainable variables.
 * <b>`name`</b>: The name for this operation is used to scope operations and summaries.
 * <b>`summaries`</b>: List of internal quantities to visualize on tensorboard.
-If not set only the loss and the learning rate will be reported.
-The complete list is in OPTIMIZER_SUMMARIES.
+If not set, the loss, the learning rate, and the global norm of the gradients will be reported.
+The complete list of possible values is in OPTIMIZER_SUMMARIES.
 * <b>`colocate_gradients_with_ops`</b>: If True, try colocating gradients with the corresponding op.
 * <b>`increment_global_step`</b>: Whether to increment `global_step`.
 If your model